 Knowing where to search is just as important as knowing how to search.
-The following video will help you to understand why and when to use different search tools.
+The following video (2 min 14 sec) will help you to understand why and when to use different search tools.

-The Library Catalogue is a good place to start your search for scholarly material.
+The Library Collection is a good place to start your search.
 You can use it to find eBooks, journal articles, reports, videos and more.
 Using the "refine my results" menu, you can refine your search to find exactly what you need.

 Databases are online collections of resources including articles, papers, book chapters and reports.
 Databases have advanced search options, helping to focus your search and find more relevant, scholarly references quickly.

 Google Scholar searches only within academic or scholarly sites, rather than the whole internet.
-By accessing Google Scholar from within the library website, you will be able to link directly to articles that the library has access to by clicking on the Full-text at UniSA link.
+Access from the Library homepage to see 'Full-text at UniSA' option.

 Access to a wide range of video content through a number of key video databases, including: